 History of TA in the German Bundestag

-The idea of providing continuous technology assessment in support of the Parliament and its committees dates back to the 1970s.
-This decade was a time of intense and often contentious debate on the opportunities and risks of scientific and technological developments.
+The idea of providing ongoing technology assessment support to Parliament and its committees dates back to the 1970s.
+That decade was a time of intense and often contentious debate about the opportunities and risks of scientific and technological developments.
 Earlier technological optimism had given way to widespread scepticism.
-Furthermore, numerous problematic consequences for society and the environment raised awareness of the need for early assessment and evaluation of the development and use of technology.
+In addition, many problematic social and environmental consequences raised awareness of the need for early assessment and evaluation of technology development and use.
 One response to this challenge was the development of the concept of technology assessment (TA).
-Also the German Bundestag intensely debated the opportunities, risks and potential of designing new technologies.
-The discussion soon focused on the question of whether and how TA might be used in the support of opinion- and decision-making processes.
-The Office of Technology Assessment, established in the US Congress in 1972, was considered a model in many respects.
+The German Bundestag also debated the opportunities, risks and potential of new technologies.
+The discussion soon focused on whether and how TA could be used to support opinion-forming and decision-making processes.
+The Office of Technology Assessment established in the US Congress in 1972 was seen as a model in many respects.

 bundestagspräsident lammert tab 20 jahre DBT/Achim Melde